SaulWidrich/A6-G49/README.md

 # periodicity
 Repository for work on analyses of periodicity in Canadian communicable disease incidence

+Quiz: Create a section in this document with links to the various references that we have talked about so far.

 ## Dependencies

 This project requires installing several R dependencices.